Douglas B-18 Bolo: Operational history

 The initial contract called for 133 B-18s (including the prototype), using Wright R-1820 radial engines.
 The last B-18 of the run, designated DB-2 by the company, had a power-operated nose turret in a redesigned nose but this did not become standard.
 Additional contracts in 1937 (177 aircraft) and 1938 (40 aircraft) were for the B-18A, which had the bombardier's position further forward over the nose-gunner's station in a wedge shaped nose and the B-18A was fitted with more powerful engines.

 Deliveries of B-18s to Army units began in the first half of 1937, with the first examples being test and evaluation aircraft being turned over to the Materiel Division at Wright Field, Ohio, the Technical Training Command at Chanute Field, Illinois, the Aberdeen Proving Ground, Maryland, and Lowry Field, Colorado.
 Deliveries to operational groups began in late 1937, the first being the 7th Bombardment Group at Hamilton Field, California.

 Production B-18s, with full military equipment, had a maximum speed of 217 mph, cruising speed of 167 mph, and combat range of 850 mi.
 By 1940, most USAAC bomber squadrons were equipped with B-18s or B-18As.

 However, the B-18/B-18A's deficiencies were made apparent when an all-red Soviet Ilyushin TsKB-30 named Moskva (a prototype for the twin-engine DB-3 which flew the same year as the B-18) made a non-stop flight from Moscow to North America in April 1939, a distance of 4970 mi, which was well beyond the capabilities of the B-18.
 The TsKB-30/DB-3 was also 25% faster, was capable of carrying a bomb load 2.5 times as large as the B-18, and carried a heavier defensive armament.
-In August of the same year, a Japanese Mitsubishi G3M2 named Nippon (which also had its first flight the same year as the B-18) flew from Tokyo to the US, and then around the world, with the stage from Chitose, Hokkaido to Nome, Alaska being over 2500 mi.
-The military version (code named Nell during WW2) could also carry more than the B-18, further, faster, and was also better armed.
-Both types had roughly 7000 ft higher service ceilings as well.
+In August of the same year, a Japanese Mitsubishi G3M2 named Nippon (which also had its first flight the same year as the B-18) flew from Tokyo to the United States, and then around the world, with the stage from Chitose, Hokkaido to Nome, Alaska being over 2500 mi.
+The military version of the Mitsubishi G3M (code-named Nell during World War II) could also carry more than the B-18, farther and faster, and was also better-armed.
+Both types had service ceilings that were roughly 7000 ft higher as well.

 The Air Corps conceded that the Bolo was obsolete and unsuitable for its intended role.
 However, in spite of this, the B-18/B-18A was still the most numerous American bomber type deployed outside the continental United States at the time of the attack on Pearl Harbor.
 The B-18 would be a stopgap until the more capable Boeing B-17 Flying Fortress and Consolidated B-24 Liberator became available in quantity.